Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/queue.md

 - `#!dae var int queue`
     Handle of a callback queue
 - `#!dae var int funcID`
-    The function ID of a function to be appended to the callback queue
+    The function ID of a function to be appended to the callback queue.
 - `#!dae var int data`
-    If hasData is not 0, this value is passed to the associated function
+    If hasData is not 0, this value is passed to the associated function.
 - `#!dae var int hasData`
     Must be 0 if the function does not expect an integer as a parameter, otherwise not 0.